veerbeek/concreteness-dutch/README.md

 # concreteness
 Models to estimate the concreteness of a word on a scale from 1 to 5 based on its fasttext embedding.
 Trained on the `cc.nl.300.bin` Dutch fasttext embeddings.
 Also works on unknown words.

+Repository contains two models: `svr` and `lgbm`.
+The `svr` is slightly more accurate but relatively slow, `lgbm` is less accurate but faster.

 ### Dependencies:
 * scikit-learn